-The following summarizes the major activities of the Receiver since March 31, 2012:
+The following summarizes the major activities of the Receiver since June 30, 2012:

-- Preparation of the March 31, 2012 and June 30, 2012 Quarterly Reports. - Preparation of Receiver's Report No. 14 and No. 15 in support of an interim passing of accounts. - Administering the interim distribution of funds as outlined in the Court Order of September 4, 2009 and December 12, 2011. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the distribution. - Monitoring the status of the MSC hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Supervising and directing agents retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Discussions and correspondence with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues. - Preparation of various tax returns.
+- Preparation of the June 30, 2012 and September 30, 2012 Quarterly Reports. - Preparation and attendance in Court for an interim passing of accounts. - Attendance in Court regarding a motion by former directors regarding their costs for attending the Receiver's motion for a second distribution. - Administering the interim distribution of funds as outlined in the Court Orders of September 4, 2009 and December 12, 2011. - Corresponding with numerous shareholders, brokers, dealers and intermediaries regarding the distribution. - Monitoring the status of the MSC hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Supervising and directing agents retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the remaining investee companies and discussions with various stakeholders of the investees with respect to possible courses of action regarding Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T"). - Discussions and correspondence with Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues including issues matters related to building operating costs. - Preparation of various tax returns.